 Dermot O'Leary's Television and radio work has made him a household name.

-The end of 2015 saw Dermot take to the helm of Channel 4’s Battle of Britain, a two-part series he co-produced commemorating the 75th anniversary of one of the most pivotal moments in British history.
-The second episode included a live flypast of over 40 Hurricanes and Spitfires in what was an incredibly emotional day for the survivors, pilots and passengers who attended...read more
+A year on, Dermot presented and co-produced Channel 4’s Battle of Britain, a two-part series commemorating the 75th anniversary of one of the most pivotal moments in British history.
+The second episode included a live fly-past of over 40 Hurricanes and Spitfires in what was an incredibly emotional day for the survivors, pilots and passengers who attended...read more